-Therefore, this tendency to apply emotional values to a color means that it is an extremely powerful and important tool to think about when creating an atmosphere in a piece or an image.
+Therefore, this tendency to apply emotional values to color means that it is an extremely powerful and important tool to think about when creating an atmosphere in a piece or an image.

 In this tutorial, you will learn how to colorize a black and white photo in Photoshop, and after reading, you will have gained the skills and understanding to enable you to add new life to your black and white photographs.
 So let’s make a start!

-We’ll of course need to begin by importing a black and white image into Photoshop.
+We’ll, of course, need to begin by importing a black and white image into Photoshop.
 To do so, you can open the program before heading to File > Open, and selecting the relevant image from your files.

 Your screen should appear something like this: